isomerpages/isomerpages-isomergovsg/_get-started/02-onboard.md

 ### Setting up your site

 When you're ready to get onboard:
-1. Create an account on [Github](https://www.github.com)
+1. Prepare a sitemap.
+You can take a look at a sample sitemap [here](https://go.gov.sg/isomer-sample-sitemap)
-2. Send us request through [this contact form](https://go.gov.sg/isomer-contact/).
+2. Create an account on [Github](https://www.github.com).
-3. We'll create an empty template for you and grant you access to start editing
+3. Send us request through [this contact form](https://go.gov.sg/isomer-contact/).

-You can refer to our guide [here](https://v2.isomer.gov.sg/tutorial/firstedit/github-setup/) on how to create a Github account.
+4. We'll create an empty template for you and grant you access to start editing

 ### Editing your site